d-gamedev-team/gfm/README.md

 There is an ongoing work to delete things in GFM that exist elsewhere but better.
 See http://code.dlang.org to discover lots of useful libraries for your programs.

+So you'll find that GFM actually decreases in size over time.